-The Solenoidal Tracker at RHIC (STAR) is a multipurpose detector designed to measure hadronic and electromagnetic particles produced in heavy-ion and polarized proton-proton collisions.
-The STAR comprises several subsystems that provide charged particle tracking and identification over a wide range of pseudorapidity (η) and full azimuth (φ) [18].
-The primary subsystems used for the present analysis are the Time Projection Chamber (TPC) [19], the barrel Time-of-Flight detector (TOF) [20], and Event Plane Detector (EPD) [21].
+The Solenoidal Tracker at the Relativistic Heavy Ion Collider (RHIC) (STAR) is a multipurpose detector designed to measure hadronic and electromagnetic particles produced in heavy-ion and polarized proton-proton collisions.
+STAR comprises several subsystems that provide charged particle tracking and identification over a wide range of pseudorapidity (η) and full azimuth (φ) [15].
+The primary subsystems used for the present analysis are the time projection chamber (TPC) [16], the barrel time-of-flight detector (TOF) [17], and event plane detector (EPD) [18].
 The EPD consists of two highly segmented circular detectors positioned at both ends of the TPC and centered around the beam pipe.
-Each wheel consists of 372 scintillating tiles, enabling a probabilistic determination of the number of Minimum Ionizing Particles (nMIP) passing through each tile per event.
+Each wheel consists of 372 scintillating tiles, enabling a probabilistic determination of the number of minimum ionizing particles (nMIP) passing through each tile per event.
 The nMIP values are defined within a certainty range of the signal in the scintillator tiles to suppress detector noise and large Landau fluctuations.

-In the fixed target (FXT) mode of operation, a single beam strikes a gold foil placed at z = 200.7 cm inside the beam pipe on the west side of STAR, near the edge of the TPC.
+In the fixed target (FXT) mode of operation, a single beam strikes a gold foil placed at z=200.7 cm inside the beam pipe on the west side of STAR, near the edge of the TPC.
 The target has a thickness of 0.25 mm corresponding to a 1% interaction probability.
 In this mode, the EPD covers $-5.8 \le \eta \le -2.4$ (only the east side can be used), the TPC covers the region $-2 \le \eta \le -0.1$, and the TOF covers the range $-1.5 \le \eta \le -0.1$ in the laboratory frame; all three subsystems cover the full azimuthal angle.